lcoq/ember-validations/README.md

 myUser.getPath('errors.name.messages'); // ["can't be blank"]
 myUser.getPath('errors.adress.zipCode.messages'); // ["should have between 5 and 10 characters"]
-myUser.getPath( errors.messages); // `undefined`, because there is no error at this path
+myUser.getPath('errors.messages'); // `undefined`, because there is no error at this path

 // Using `allMessages` property.
 Returns all errors, corresponding to the exact path and nested errors